 IPOS’ Patents legislative amendments

 In IPOS’ efforts of delivering a well-equipped and a well-suited legal framework as well as a policy framework to individual patent applicants and corporate business houses, the Patents (Amendment) Act 2017 and the Patents (Amendment No.2) Rules 2017 will enter into force on 30 Oct 2017 .
 The October version of the revised examination guidelines for Patent Applications at IPOS will also get published on the same date on the online website of IPOS (https://www.ipos.gov.sg/).
-Below are the key highlights of these amendments as released in the Patents Circular No.7/2017 on IPOS website.
+Below are the key highlights of these amendments as released in the Patents Circular No.7/2017 on the IPOS website.

 Broadening of Grace Period

 As effective from 30th October 2017, under the broadened grace period all the applicants will now be able to apply for patent protection for their invention notwithstanding that their invention has been disclosed prior to the filing of the patent application.
 In instances where the inventors have publicly disclosed their inventions prior to filing a patent application for the same, the broadened grace period will act as a safety cover for the entity in obtaining the Singapore patent rights.
-However, an important thing to note for the applicants is that not all jurisdictions have a provision for similarly broadened grace period, therefore, all the applicants are strongly encouraged to avoid or exercise prudence and caution before disclosing their inventions to third parties before applying for a patent.
+However, an important thing to note for the applicants is that not all jurisdictions have a provision for a similarly broadened grace period, therefore, all the applicants are strongly encouraged to avoid or exercise prudence and caution before disclosing their inventions to third parties before applying for a patent.

 Further as per the new provision, the applicants who require or ‘wish for’ their invention disclosure to be graced may inform the registrar when making: